 In the Pre-primary programs, Norwood-Fontbonne Academy implements a teacher-directed developmentally appropriate approach rooted in the standards of the National Association for the Education of Young Children (NAEYC).
 Our children are grouped by grades in creative interactive class environments.
-The Pre-primary serves three and four year-olds leading to the Kindergarten year and the Primary program.
+The Pre-primary serves three and four-year-olds leading to the Kindergarten year and the Primary program.

 While studying the dandelion, our three-year-olds combed the grounds of NFA to gather as many as they could find.
 Back in their classroom, they examined their dandelions under the microscope.
-They observed their stems and petals paying special attention to their differences and similarities of each dandelion.
+They observed their stems and petals paying special attention to the differences and similarities of each dandelion.
 Before cleaning up for snack, they created beautiful spring pictures using their dandelions as paint brushes.

-Located in the White House on the Norwood campus, the Afternoon Session allows families to choose 2, 3, or 5 afternoons per week.
+Located in the White House and Stone House on the Norwood campus, the Afternoon Session allows families to choose 2, 3, or 5 afternoons per week.
 The Afternoon Session operates every day that school is in session, beginning with the first full day of school, except when there is a noon dismissal.